9812u49823juhre/Great/Goodies.md

  * From [this thread](https://duck.co/topic/is-it-christmas-zero-click-info) "This would kind of be a fun one.
 A zero-click box sourced from isitchristmas.com would be hilarious.
 What say you all?"
  * From [this thread](https://duck.co/topic/zero-click-info-idea-reverse-dns) Reverse DNS
 way?
- * It would be cool if typing something like "flash version" in DDG would return to me what flash player version I'm currently running.
-Similar to returning my IP address when "what is my ip" is typed.
  * capitalize x (including accent chars)
  * accents e -> accented chars with that base char
  * Add generator for Chess960 board.